MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/VersionHistory/how-version-history-settings-work.md

 Organization-level version settings define the default version storage limits set on all new document libraries created across all existing or newly created SharePoint sites allowing you to set global default version history limits across your organization.

 > [!IMPORTANT]
 > When organizational-level version settings are updated, the new settings will be updated to all new document libraries (Base Type = 1) but will not update the history limits on the existing document libraries or result in the trimming of existing versions to meet the new limits.
-Additional steps will need to be taken to update the settings on the existing libraries on a site or to trim existing versions.
+You'll need to take additional steps to update the settings on existing libraries on a site or to trim existing versions.

 :::image type="content" source="media/tenant-version-history-limit.PNG" alt-text="tenant version history":::